allenle123/SustainlyBackend/README.md

 ## Features
 - Product Sustainability Score Retrieval
 - Alternative Product Recommendations
+- Web-Enhanced Sustainability Assessment (using Gemini web search)
+- User History Tracking (via Supabase)

 ## Environment Variables
 - `DYNAMODB_TABLE`: Name of the DynamoDB table for product data
+- `GEMINI_API_KEY`: API key for Google's Gemini AI (required for web search)
+- `PROJECT_ID`: Google Cloud Project ID
+- `SUPABASE_URL`: URL for your Supabase project
+- `SUPABASE_SERVICE_KEY`: Service key for Supabase authentication
+- `USE_MOCK_DATA`: Set to 'true' to use mock data instead of real API calls

+## Web Search Enhancement
+Sustainly leverages Gemini's web search capabilities to find up-to-date information about products and brands.
+The sustainability calculator:

+1. Analyzes product data
+2. Dynamically searches the web for relevant sustainability information about the product and brand
+3. Provides comprehensive scoring across four sustainability aspects: Materials, Manufacturing, Lifecycle, and Certifications

+### Web Search Implementation Details

+The application uses Google's Gemini 1.5 Flash model with Google Search retrieval to enhance sustainability assessments.
+Key implementation details:

+- **Dynamic Retrieval**: The system uses a threshold-based approach (set to 0.7) to determine when web search is necessary.
+This balances between using the model's existing knowledge and retrieving fresh information from the web.

+- **API Requirements**:
+  - Requires a Google Cloud Project with billing enabled
+  - Uses the v1beta API version
+  - Compatible with Gemini 1.5 models (not Gemini 2.0)

+- **Search Focus Areas**:
+  - Brand sustainability initiatives and certifications
+  - Materials used in products and their environmental impact
+  - Manufacturing processes and supply chain transparency
+  - Product lifecycle, durability, and repairability

+- **Response Enhancement**:
+  - When web search is used, the response includes grounding metadata
+  - Sources are tracked and logged for transparency
+  - The system automatically determines which queries to use for search

+### Enabling Web Search

+To enable web search functionality:

+1. Create a Google Cloud Project and enable billing
+2. Enable the Generative Language API in your project
+3. Create an API key with access to Gemini 1.5 models
+4. Set the `GEMINI_API_KEY` and `PROJECT_ID` in your `.env` file
+5. Ensure you're using `@google/generative-ai` version 0.3.0 or higher

+Note: Web search functionality incurs additional costs beyond the standard Gemini API usage.

 ## Contributing
 Please read CONTRIBUTING.md for details on our code of conduct and the process for submitting pull requests.